 5. Focusing too heavily on materials:

 This is the fifth common mistakes when buying a sofa, While the fabric of your new sofa is essential, it shouldn’t be the main point of your final decision: materials like leather and suede should feel soft to touch but are more expensive than standard fabrics like cotton or linen.
 If you only want a piece for common use in a busy living room with few visitors (or children), traditional fabrics will do the trick just fine!
 However, if you find yourself relaxing at home with close friends and family after every day at work or have small children that can ruin common upholstery, an investment in the top-of-the-line fabric may be worth it.
+This is also a big Common Mistakes When Buying a Sofa.

 6. Forgetting to check the springs and construction: